Parsaloi/gcp-cloud-journey/.paperless/archParsa.md

 archParsa set up the Kubernetes platform to simplify the development to production transition for the Paperless developers.

 The Paperless developers will transition to developing and testing prototypes in a Google Cloud environment on a Kubernetes cluster.
-The GKE cluster (Google's Kubernetes PaaS) is comprised of one zonal cluster that is configured to host a minimum of 3 development nodes and a maximum of
+The GKE cluster (Google Kubernetes Engine) is comprised of one zonal cluster that is configured to host a minimum of 3 development nodes and a maximum of
 9 development nodes as well as the in built autoscaling feature for nodes enabled.

 ## Developer experience